Coin fanciers flock to mint for a 'little piece of history' | CBC News

 But don't expect any of them to go spending the new coins on their morning coffee.

-The first of the new coins with the effigy of King Charles replacing that of his mother Queen Elizabeth, who died in September 2022, was struck last month.
-His accession marked the first time in 70 years that a new monarch has graced Canadian currency.
+The first of the coins with the effigy of King Charles III was struck last month.
+His accession following the death of his mother Queen Elizabeth II in September 2022 marked the first time in 70 years that a new monarch has graced Canadian currency.

 The public coin exchange, held in the mint's boutique on Sussex Drive, marked the first time the newly struck coins have entered into circulation.